timm/lawker/README.txt

 a little html in the comments.

-Note that this imposes a few constraints on your code; e.g. try and keep the line widths to less than 60 lines and favor lots of short functions with comments in between them, rather than larger ones- it will be easier on the eye.
+Note that this imposes a few constraints on your code; e.g. try and keep the line widths to less than 60 characters and favor lots of short functions with comments in between them, rather than larger ones- it will be easier on the eye.